 Bugs, lizards and Squirrels

-The real diet from the paleolithic period, according to some specialist claims, is that the diet our hunter-gatherer ancestors would have been enjoying was made up of foods that most of us would NOT go anywhere near these days.
+The real diet from the palaeolithic period, according to some specialist claims, is that the diet our hunter-gatherer ancestors would have been enjoying was made up of foods that most of us would NOT go anywhere near these days.

 Paleo food included rodents such as rats, mice and even squirrels.
 In addition to much smaller fruits and vegetables that tasted quite bitter, the caveman also munched on woody stems, stripped bark and pith.